Wild & Scenic Rivers

 Tuolumne River, CA

-The Tuolumne River, just west of Yosemite National Park in California was designated in its entirety as Wild & Scenic on September 28, 1984.
+The Tuolumne River, from its source in Yosemite National Park to Don Pedro Reservoir 83 miles downstream was designated as Wild & Scenic on September 28, 1984.
 The Tuolumne originates from snowmelt off Mounts Dana and Lyell in Yosemite National Park and courses 54 miles before crossing into Stanislaus National Forest and Bureau of Land Management public land.
-Below the National Park boundary, the river contains some of the most noted whitewater in the high Sierras and is an extremely popular rafting stream.
-It also provides views of some of America's most spectacular scenery.
+Below the National Park boundary, the river contains some of the most noted whitewater in the high Sierra and is an extremely popular rafting stream.
+It also provides views of some of America’s most spectacular scenery.

 North Fork of the American River, CA

 This wild river is noted for its outstanding scenery, remote recreation, and historic gold mining values.
 About half of the river is accessible by steep historic trails.
 It was designated as Wild & Scenic on November 10, 1978 from a point .3 miles above Heath Springs downstream to a point 1,000 feet upstream of the Colfax-Iowa Hill Bridge.

 Merced River, CA

 The Merced flows through exceptional scenery—glaciated peaks, lakes, alpine and subalpine meadows—in alternating pools and cascades.
 Wildflower displays are spectacular.
 From its source (including Red Peak Fork, Merced Peak Fork, Triple Peak Fork, and Lyle Fork) in Yosemite National Park to a point 300 feet upstream of the confluence with Bear Creek, the Merced was designated as Wild & Scenic on November 2, 1987.

 Klamath River, CA